Cannabinoid receptor 1: Mechanism

-The CB1 receptor is a pre-synaptic heteroreceptor that modulates neurotransmitter release when activated in a dose-dependent, stereoselective and pertussis toxin-sensitive manner.
-The CB1 receptor is activated by cannabinoids, generated naturally inside the body (endocannabinoids) or exogenously, normally through cannabis or a related synthetic compound.
+The CB_{1} receptor is a pre-synaptic heteroreceptor that modulates neurotransmitter release when activated in a dose-dependent, stereoselective and pertussis toxin-sensitive manner.
+The CB_{1} receptor is activated by cannabinoids, generated naturally inside the body (endocannabinoids) or exogenously, normally through cannabis or a related synthetic compound.

-Research suggests that the majority of CB1 receptors are coupled through G_{i/o} proteins.
-Upon activation, CB1 receptor exhibits its effects mainly through activation of G_{i}, which decreases intracellular cAMP concentration by inhibiting its production enzyme, adenylate cyclase, and increases mitogen-activated protein kinase (MAP kinase) concentration.
-Alternatively, in some rare cases CB1 receptor activation may be coupled to G_{s} proteins, which stimulate adenylate cyclase. cAMP is known to serve as a second messenger coupled to a variety of ion channels, including the positively influenced inwardly rectifying potassium channels (=Kir or IRK), and calcium channels, which are activated by cAMP-dependent interaction with such molecules as protein kinase A (PKA), protein kinase C (PKC), Raf-1, ERK, JNK, p38, c-fos, c-jun, and others.
+Research suggests that the majority of CB_{1} receptors are coupled through G_{i/o} proteins.
+Upon activation, CB_{1} receptor exhibits its effects mainly through activation of G_{i}, which decreases intracellular cAMP concentration by inhibiting its production enzyme, adenylate cyclase, and increases mitogen-activated protein kinase (MAP kinase) concentration.
+Alternatively, in some rare cases CB_{1} receptor activation may be coupled to G_{s} proteins, which stimulate adenylate cyclase. cAMP is known to serve as a second messenger coupled to a variety of ion channels, including the positively influenced inwardly rectifying potassium channels (=Kir or IRK), and calcium channels, which are activated by cAMP-dependent interaction with such molecules as protein kinase A (PKA), protein kinase C (PKC), Raf-1, ERK, JNK, p38, c-fos, c-jun, and others.

 In terms of function, the inhibition of intracellular cAMP expression shortens the duration of pre-synaptic action potentials by prolonging the rectifying potassium A-type currents, which is normally inactivated upon phosphorylation by PKA.
-This inhibition grows more pronounced when considered with the effect of activated CB1 receptors to limit calcium entry into the cell, which does not occur through cAMP but by a direct G-protein-mediated inhibition.
+This inhibition grows more pronounced when considered with the effect of activated CB_{1} receptors to limit calcium entry into the cell, which does not occur through cAMP but by a direct G-protein-mediated inhibition.
 As presynaptic calcium entry is a requirement for vesicle release, this function will decrease the transmitter that enters the synapse upon release.
 The relative contribution of each of these two inhibitory mechanisms depends on the variance of ion channel expression by cell type.

-The CB1 receptor can also be allosterically modulated by synthetic ligands in a positive and negative manner.
+The CB_{1} receptor can also be allosterically modulated by synthetic ligands in a positive and negative manner.
 In vivo exposure to tetrahydrocannabinol impairs long-term potentiation and leads to a reduction of phosphorylated CREB.

-The signaling properties of activated CB1 are furthermore modified by the presence of SGIP1, that hinders receptor internalization and decreases ERK1/2 signalling while augmenting the interaction with GRK3, β-arrestin-2.
+The signaling properties of activated CB_{1} are furthermore modified by the presence of SGIP1, that hinders receptor internalization and decreases ERK1/2 signalling while augmenting the interaction with GRK3, β-arrestin-2.

-In summary, CB1 receptor activity has been found to be coupled to certain ion channels, in the following manner:
+In summary, CB_{1} receptor activity has been found to be coupled to certain ion channels, in the following manner: